Torus actions on rationally elliptic manifolds: Introduction

 The paper is organised as follows: In Section \ref{S:PRELIM} some basic definitions and facts about group actions and rational ellipticity are collected.
 Section \ref{S:PROOF_THM_A} contains the proof of the inequalities in Theorem \ref{T:RANK_BOUND}, as well as some simple corollaries.
 Sections \ref{S:PROOF_THM_B-(1)} and \ref{S:MaxEff} deal with the classification statements of Theorem \ref{T:RIGIDITY}.
 The proof that only finitely many rational homotopy types arise in the classification can be found in Section \ref{S:MaxEff} (the case $b_2(M^n) = 1$) and in Section \ref{S:Biquotients} (the more difficult case of $b_2(M^n) = 2$).
 Finally, in Section \ref{S:DIFFEO_CLASS}, some stronger classification results in low dimensions are discussed.

-\begin{ack} All three authors would like to express their gratitude to Michael Wiemeler for numerous discussions.
+\begin{ack} All three authors would like to express their gratitude to Michael Wiemeler, for numerous discussions, and to the referee, whose comments helped improve the paper.
 The second-named author wishes to thank Anand Dessai for conversations which later proved useful in Section \ref{S:DIFFEO_CLASS}. \end{ack}